The U.S.–France Special Relationship: Testing the Macron Method

 Finally, France perceives Trump’s election as both a challenge and an opportunity to president Macron’s ambitions of making France and Europe a credible power at the global level.
 By reaffirming the French aspiration to engage with all actors of the world arena, Macron has aimed to fill the vacuum left by an undermined U.S. State Department and a weakened U.S. soft power.
 French diplomatic activism is particularly remarkable in the Middle East and North Africa region, where the United States has adopted a more confrontational foreign policy.

-However, speeches by Trump and Macron at the United Nations General Assembly revealed two very different views of the international order: Trump’s unilateralist and nationalistic agenda contrasted with Macron’s support for multilateralism and liberal values.
+However, speeches by Trump and Macron at the UN General Assembly revealed two very different views of the international order: Trump’s unilateralist and nationalistic agenda contrasted with Macron’s support for multilateralism and liberal values.
 Despite the imperative of cooperating on counterterrorism, how the two leaders exercise power and policies keeps them apart.
 Thus, maintaining a stable relationship may be more challenging in the coming years, as international crises may bring back to the fore their different approaches to world affairs.
 2018 will be the testing year for Macron's attempt to opportunistically translate the disruption of Trump's foreign policy to France's advantage.
 Whether he succeeds or not, however, may depend more on Trump's own decisions than on a calculated and creative approach to the White House by Paris.

 Opportunism and Continuity

 Priority issues of the bilateral relationship have been largely preserved from disruption over the past year.
-Macron has become Trump’s main European interlocutor when it comes to addressing international crises, from Iran to North Korea.
+Macron has become Trump’s main European interlocutor for international crises.
 On counterterrorism, intelligence sharing, and defense cooperation in the Sahel and the Levant, the level of cooperation and coordination has not decreased under the new American president.
 Although some events during the year revealed difficulties — such as the U.S. opposition to the first French-led UN resolution on the counterterrorism task force of the G5 Sahel — the overall assessment is positive.
 On the most pressing issues, continuity and stability have thus been perceived as mutually beneficial: The United States relies on French leadership, network, and know-how in Europe and its southern neighborhood, while France needs U.S. military and financial support to conduct its counterterrorism activities.
 In his pre-Davos interview, Macron insisted that the “United States is our partner” in the fight against terrorism, on the future of Syria, and in the Middle East.
 “If we get upset with them, we are not able to act anymore.”

 The Trump administration’s position on U.S. engagement in Europe and NATO are not that different from those defended by Paris.
 Early hesitations regarding Article 5 were problematic, but Trump’s assertiveness on European defense spending is not negatively perceived, as France has also pushed European allies to do more in the defense sector.
 Trump’s violent rhetoric has given new arguments for the idea of European strategic autonomy, a long-time goal for France.
 The evolution of the German strategic debate and defense policy, especially in Africa — where Mali has become the country with Germany's biggest military presence, surpassing Afghanistan and Iraq — are seen positively from Paris.